MartinHolts/trial-user-managment-system/README.md

 This will install json-server globally on your system.

-2. Start json-server by running the following command in your project directory: json-server --watch db.json
+2. Start json-server by running the following command in your project directory:<br />
+json-server --watch db.json

 This command starts json-server and watches the db.json file for changes.